SUSD Digital Communications Internship Program

 - social media

 Ideal candidates have a passion for journalism and digital communications, work collaboratively with others in a team setting, excel while working independently, and are eager to learn.
-Students with an interest in journalism, communications, video production, marketing, or public relations are encouraged to apply.
+Students with an interest in journalism, communications, video production, photography, marketing, or public relations are encouraged to apply.

 For more information on internship opportunities, please email Veronica Lynch at firstname.lastname@example.org or call the Community Relations Department at (209)933-7025.